 For more information on joining the committee, please contact Eunice E. Hong, Director of Philanthropy, at email@example.com.

-CancerCare's Young Professionals Committee is proud to announce its inaugural scholarship program, which will award five $2,500 grants to young adults who have lost a parent or guardian to cancer in the last two years.
+CancerCare's Young Professionals Committee scholarship program awards $2,500 grants to young adults who have lost a parent or guardian to cancer in the last two years.

 All applicants must be high school seniors entering college for the first time or current undergraduate college students in a community college, 4- or 6-year program.
 High school applicants must attend a school located in New York, New Jersey, Connecticut or Pennsylvania.
 Undergraduate applicants must be from New York, New Jersey, Connecticut or Pennsylvania, but may attend college anywhere in the United States.